NextronSystems/thor-manual/scanning/features.rst

 Feature selectors
 ^^^^^^^^^^^^^^^^^
-Some features in THOR are triggered by YARA rules.
+Some THOR features are triggered by YARA rules.

-When a (meta or generic) YARA rule with a specific tag matches on a file, the corresponding feature is started and parses the file.
+When a meta or generic YARA rule with a specific tag matches a file, the corresponding feature is started and parses that file.

-The standard signatures contain a number of rules with these tags.
-However, if these rules do not match on an artifact, but should, you can add additional rules with these tags as custom signatures.
+The standard signatures already contain a number of rules with these tags.
+However, if a relevant artifact is not matched, you can add additional custom signatures with the same tags.

 .. csv-table::
   :file: ../csv/feature-selector-list.csv